HypothesisWorks/hypothesis/CONTRIBUTING.rst

 When a public API changes we should ask the following questions:

 1. Is this change backwards compatible?
-2. Are ther eany backwards incompatible changes we'd want to make to this API later and if so can we do them now instead?
+2. Are there any backwards incompatible changes we'd want to make to this API later and if so can we do them now instead?
 3. How does this API handle invalid input and are the error messages clear when that happens?
 In particular error messages should always display